JAlcocerT/JAlcocerT/content/blog/outro-browsers.md

 ![Neko UI setup](/blog_img/selfh/Internet/neko-ui.png)

 - **Kasm Workspaces**: A container streaming platform that can spin up various browsers or full desktops in ephemeral Docker containers accessible via the web browser.
-It’s designed for enterprise use, secure browser isolation, and remote workspace management.[5][6][7]
+It’s designed for enterprise use, secure browser isolation, and remote workspace management.

 - **Browserless**: An open-source Docker container allowing deployment of headless Chrome browsers for remote web automation, scraping, and testing.
-It supports Puppeteer and Playwright libraries and offers robust API access for automation tasks.[8][9][10]
+It supports Puppeteer and Playwright libraries and offers robust API access for automation tasks.

-- **linuxserver/firefox**: A Firefox browser Docker image maintained by LinuxServer which can be run as a container, offering a self-hosted Firefox instance though without the streaming or remote interactive features of Kasm or Neko.[11]
+- **linuxserver/firefox**: A Firefox browser Docker image maintained by LinuxServer which can be run as a container, offering a self-hosted Firefox instance though without the streaming or remote interactive features of Kasm or Neko.

-These options differ in focus from lightweight isolated self-hosted browsers (Neko), full containerized workspaces/desktops with browser support (Kasm), to headless browser automation and scraping (Browserless), and a simple containerized Firefox for local or network access.[2][8]
+These options differ in focus from lightweight isolated self-hosted browsers (Neko), full containerized workspaces/desktops with browser support (Kasm), to headless browser automation and scraping (Browserless), and a simple containerized Firefox for local or network access.[2]

 [2](https://fossengineer.com/selfhosting-neko-browser/)
 [7](https://www.reddit.com/r/selfhosted/comments/1isc94o/kasm_open_source_self_hosted_disposable_browsing/)